 - Maintenance: Kerosene heaters require routine maintenance.
-The wicks need regular replacement.
+Check how long your wicks should last so you can know when to replace it.
 The tank should also be cleaned at least once a week, and tar or other leftover deposits of the wicks burned off.

 - Safety hazards: There are three high-risk safety hazards associated with kerosene heaters –combustion gases, fire hazards, and incorrect fuel.
 Combustion gases such as carbon monoxide and nitrogen oxide, which are poisonous, are typically released into the room, creating a significant risk.